ninabarzh/broomstick/content/posts/reisswolf.md

 REISSWOLF, a long-standing name in data destruction and archiving, proudly showcases its ISO 27001 certification and GDPR compliance as badges of honour.
 On paper, it’s the Fort Knox of information security.
 No breaches, no drama, just decades of flawless service.
 Or so we’re told.

 But here’s the rub: REISSWOLF has been operating since the 1980s, across multiple European countries, handling the sort of data that keeps lawyers, regulators, and PR departments up at night.
-And yet, not a single breach—public or otherwise—has ever made its way into the daylight.
+And yet, not a single breach, public or otherwise, has ever made its way into the daylight.

-In today’s threat landscape, this is about as statistically likely as winning the lottery while being struck by lightning and bitten by a shark—all at once.
+In today’s threat landscape, this is about as statistically likely as winning the lottery while being struck by lightning and bitten by a shark, all at once.

 ---

 ## Context: Even the best get breached

 Back in 2015, a PwC survey reported a 66% year-on-year increase in global security incidents.
-Even organisations with ISO 27001 certification weren’t immune—although they were arguably better prepared to manage the aftermath.
+Even organisations with ISO 27001 certification weren’t immune, although they were arguably better prepared to manage the aftermath.

 Data destruction and archiving firms, by their very nature, attract attention from both cybercriminals and opportunistic insiders.
 The treasure trove of confidential documents, medical records, corporate secrets and legal files is simply too good to resist.